ipfs/ipfs-check/README.md

 ### Deploy

-There are web assets in `web` that interacts with the Go HTTP server that can be deployed however you deploy web assets.
+There are web assets in `web` that interact with the Go HTTP server that can be deployed however you deploy web assets.
 Maybe just deploy it on IPFS and reference it with DNSLink.

 For anything other than local testing you're going to want to have a proxy to give you HTTPS support on the Go server.